Currently, the SDAP network is free to join and available to all who are involved in the day-to-day management or administration of a TRE.

 Please provide some details of your role / job and involvement in secure data, including your organization and institutional email and forward to firstname.lastname@example.org

-Your application will be reviewed and, if successful, you will be added to our JISC email list, and receive our current Calendar of Events, and SDAP leaflet.
+Your application will be reviewed and, if successful, you will be added to our JISC email list, and receive our current Calendar of Events, Code of Conduct and SDAP leaflet.
 This information and other free resources is available on our website.

 SDAP Membership Cancellation